luanpersini/venturus-backend-printer-challange/README.md

 ## Architecture

 I've used clean architecture with concepts of "Domain Driven Design" (which is a design tool and not an architecture).
 I've separated the context by components (modules), which also follow NestJS standards.
+This module separation has an monolitic backend-api in mind, wich can be easily expanded.
+For a micro-service (with a single context), i would bring everyting inside the modules folder foward, separating the content on their corresponding layers.

-- The services (usecases) contains the business rules of the application.
+The services (usecases) contains the business rules of the application.
-- The dependency inversion principle is aplied and depencency happens from the outer layers to the inner layers.